dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `nextValidation` is decreased again when the re-execution completes.

-The final scheduling algorithm S-4, that supports interleaved execution/validation and dependency managements utilizing `ABORTED` tagging, is captured in full in under one page as follows:
+The final scheduling algorithm S-3, has the same main loop body, but validation and execution support dependency managements via `ABORTED` tagging and early re-validation by decreasing `nextValidation` upon abort:

-## **S-4:**
+## **S-3:**

 ```
-nextPrelimExecution.initialize(1)
-nextValidation.initialize(2)

-per thread main loop:
+# per thread main loop, same as S-2
-repeat {

-    # if available, steal next validation task
-     if nextValidation < nextPrelimExecution
-         j := nextValidation.increment() ; if j < nextPrelimExecution, validate TXj

-    # if available, steal next execution task
-     otherwise if nextPrelimExecution <= n
-         j := nextPrelimExecution.increment() ; if j <= n, execute TXj

-} until nextPrelimExecution > n, nextValidation > n, and no task is still running
+...

 validation of TXj:
 {